 The research was conducted at the Livestock Teaching and Research Farm, Department of Animal Science, Usmanu Danfodiyo University, Sokoto, situated in the northern region of Nigeria.
 The farm is located within the geographical coordinates of 13°06′58″ - 13°07′24″N latitude and 5°15′03″ - 5°15′38″E longitude (Akinbiyi et al., 2019) and at an altitude of 292 meters above sea level (Nakakana et al., 2020).
 The area falls within the Sudan savanna vegetation zone, characterized by alternating short and dry seasons.
 The region experiences a hot dry spell from March to May, sometimes extending to June, and a short cool dry period (harmattan) between October and February (Balarabe et al., 2015).
 The annual rainfall is approximately 500mm, with the rainy season occurring from mid-May to September and the dry season lasting over 7 months from November to April (Akinbiyi et al., 2019).
 Temperature extremes range from a maximum of 41°C in April to a minimum of 12°C in January (Shiru et al., 2020).
 The state is one of the largest livestock producing areas in Nigeria.

-Ethical Statement:

-Application has been sent to the Institutional Animal Care and Use Committee (IACUC) of Usman Danfodiyo University, Sokoto for Approval.

 Treatments and Experimental Design

 The experiment was conducted using a Completely Randomized Design (CRD) comprising three treatments and five replications, with each animal being used as replicate.
 The animals were fed and watered for 14 days as they adjust to their microclimate.
 Test ingredient (Selenium- in form of Sodium Selenite, Shaanxi Bieyouth Biotech Co.
 Ltd, China), was sourced from a reputable vendor and was administered based on manufacturer's recommendation in water or feed, the mode of supplementation (water and feed) served as treatment in this experiment.